-- Tax Preparer Identification Number: Every qualified tax preparer will have a registered identification number with the IRS—you can check and reference this number on the IRS website.
-If they have a number and still file fraudulent tax returns, you will be able to provide their number during the criminal investigation.
+- Tax Preparer Identification Number (PTIN): Every qualified tax preparer will have a registered identification number with the IRS.
+You can check and cross-reference reference this number on the IRS Tax Return Preparer Directory.
+If they have a number and file a fraudulent tax return on your behalf, you will be able to provide their number during the criminal investigation.

 - Review Your Return: Before you allow someone who might be questionable to file your return, take a look at their work.
 Make sure there aren’t any false tax credits claimed on your return.
 Never sign a blank tax form under any circumstance.

 - Verify the Direct Deposit Information: If you opt to receive your refund by Direct Deposit, ensure that it’s your bank account and routing number—not theirs.

 It won’t always be easy to tell, so it’s best to stick with recognizable companies who have verified reviews on Google, Yelp, and the Better Business Bureau.

 If you have been the target of fraudulent preparation and filing by a scammer, don’t panic.
 While it is a stressful experience, you shouldn’t lose hope.
 While the responsibility of a fraudulent tax return falls on the shoulders of the taxpayer, the IRS recognizes that innocent people can become victims and will issue tax preparer penalties, too.
 Here are some essential steps you need to take if a fraudulent tax preparer has taken advantage of you.